lgaudencio/footy-fever/README.md

 * The user can chose if they like to sign on to a sponsorship deal.
 * Along the way the user can pick up prestigious footballing awards.
 * The user will be presented with in-game scenarios and they must take control of their actions.
 * By the end of the game the user should have achieved footballing stardom, with incredible personal and team accolades.

+## User Stories

+Target Audience: The target audience for this game is anyone that has a keen interest in football and wants to play an online command-line interface fun game.

+As a User I want to:

+* play a quick and fun game around an interest of mine
+* be able to make decision in a game
+* know when i have entered something incorrectly
+* play a game on different devices
+* understand how to play the game
+* be able to restart the game once finished
+* play a game that is not repetitive if I play it again and again